KoalaBear84/HaierAC/README.md

 ## Known Issues

+* I do already know the power modes, but forgot to include, will do later
 * Network Scanner will only work on Windows, alternatively you can check the IP/mac on the router
 * It does NOT control anything
 * Many things of the data structure is unknown, but hopefully all what is displayed is correct